VitorBigelli/my_reads/README.md

 npm install npm@latest
 ```
 3. Download or clone the repository into your computer;
-4. In your command prompt install the `create-react-app` by running:
+4. Navigate to the downloaded folder (or cloned repository) and run the following commands:
 ```
-npm install -g create-react-app
+yarn install
 ```
-.
-This command will install the ```create react-app``` package globally.
-5. Navigate to the downloaded folder (or cloned repository) and run the following command:
+and
 ```
-npm start
+yarn start
 ```

 Your browser will open the `localhost:3000` address and the application will be ready to be used.